Hong Kong’s coronavirus testing drive tests negative for popularity

 But experts outside Hong Kong, including in Britain, Singapore and Australia, have also cast doubts on mass testing as a strategy, citing the inevitability of false positive and false negative results.
 Adding to the skepticism is the very low number of new infections in Hong Kong, which recorded just nine cases on Monday.

 “If you are testing random people on the street, with no history of disease, you are going to get false positives,” said Dale Fisher, a senior infectious-disease expert at the National University of Singapore’s school of medicine.
-“I’m not a fan of massive indiscriminate testing over whole cities and countries, I’d much rather do everything else and have dead-end cases through social restrictions.”
+“I’m not a fan of massive, indiscriminate testing over whole cities and countries.
+I’d much rather do everything else and have dead-end cases through social restrictions.”

 In the context of the dramatic erosion of Hong Kong’s freedoms over the past year, the tests have been viewed by many as a way for officials to curry favor with Beijing.
-Though the swab-taking is done by local doctors and nurses, the involvement of a support team from mainland China has raised concerns, given the Chinese government’s documented use of health databases and DNA collection to aid its mass surveillance of citizens.
+Although the swab-taking is done by local doctors and nurses, the involvement of a support team from mainland China has raised concerns, given the Chinese government’s documented use of health databases and DNA collection to aid its mass surveillance of citizens.

 In addition, Hong Kong officials recently cited fears of coronavirus transmission as the reason for postponing legislative elections — originally scheduled for this week — until September next year.